 People embark on crafting for different reasons - hobbies, businesses, therapies, school projects, etc. One of the first things every crafter, whether a beginner or a pro, must learn and master is his or her ink.
 There are several types of inks available in the market for each craft or art.
 Honestly, they can be confusing sometimes.
 Here, you will learn about acrylic ink and alcohol ink.

 What is acrylic ink?
-It is a lightfast, water-based, and water-resistant medium.
+It is a coloring medium that is water-resistant and dries quickly.
 It comes in different colors and shades - iridescent, metallic, and fluorescent.
-Acrylic inks are runny and can be found in opaque, semi-opaque, and transparent formulas, very different from acrylic paint, which is opaque (nontransparent) and gooey.
+The three different formulas of acrylic inks are transparent, opaque, and semi-opaque.
+They are usually runny and very different from acrylic paint, which is opaque and thick.

 Acrylic ink will surely spark your creativity as a crafter.
 You can use it on your cards with different stamp designs and sentiments.

 If you need a luminous color coverage on any surface, alcohol ink is what you’re looking for.
 This translucent ink is good for metals, resins, paper, glass, fabrics, etc. It works very well on non-porous (thick and compact) surfaces, but you can very well use it on other surfaces.
 Being alcohol-based, these inks dry quickly and can be modified multiple times.
 Although a little pricey, alcohol ink is a favorite pick in craft stores, especially in the scrapbooking section.
 But if you want to save money, there are video tutorials that will teach you how to make your own alcohol ink set.

 Other than paper crafts, there are more stellar surfaces that your alcohol inks will perfectly work on: